iximiuz/awesome-container-tinkering/RUNTIMES.md

 ### Podman

-<a href="https://github.com/containers/podman">podman</a> - "A tool for managing OCI containers and pods."
+<a href="https://github.com/containers/podman">Podman</a> - "A tool for managing OCI containers and pods."
 Daemonless drop-in replacement for Docker (not quite).

+### LXD

+<a href="https://github.com/canonical/lxd">LXD</a> - "Powerful system container and virtual machine manager."
+Formerly a daughter project of LCX, it is now a Canonical project.
+Like the Docker daemon, LXD is a daemon that (in particular) provides HTTP API to manage containers powered by LXC.
+LXD comes with a CLI client called _lxc_ (not to be confused with LXC's own CLI clients, though).

+### Incus

+<a href="https://github.com/lxc/incus">Incus</a> - also a "Powerful system container and virtual machine manager."
+A community-led fork of Canonical's LXD (see above).
+Incus "is roughly equivalent to LXD but with a number of breaking changes on top of the obvious rename."
+While Incus promises to maintain backward compatibility (with itself) in its future versions, the early days of the fork are used as an opportunity to remove a lot of unused or problematic features of LXD.

 ### Focker